nayaranunes/nayaranunes/README.md

 <p><strong>Junior Software Engineer<p><strong>
 <p>I'm Nayara, 21 years old.
 I currently work at Itaú's bank as a backend developer.<p>

+I'm studying about serverless projects based on AWS, FasS.

 My biggest wish is to work on a project that really has social meanings for women in technology.
 In the meantime, I'm working to make money.

 "Your self-worth is determined by you.
 You don't have to depend on someone telling you who you are" B